Benya9669/android_device_sony_lilac/README.md

 Description
 -----------

-This repository is for RR on Sony Xperia XZ1 Compact (lilac).
+This repository is for RR OS 2020 on Sony Xperia XZ1 Compact (lilac).

 How to build RR
 ----------------------